A new platform for documentation and tutorials is launching soon.

 README.md) in the root directory of your remote template that won't appear in the generated project directory.

 sscaff library copies all files into the new project directory while allowing for substitutions and hooks.

 A template can use substitutions for filenames and file content.
-To specify your own variables, use Hooks (details below).
+To specify your own variables, use Hooks.
 In addition to the built-in substitutions of

 sccaff, CDKTF supplies variables that you can use in templates.